carolineweldon/iris-dataset/README.md

 ![iris-data2](https://user-images.githubusercontent.com/47527906/56681485-47c00a80-66c1-11e9-83b0-02999394eaae.PNG)

-The code for iris-data-2.py shows us there are 150 rows with 5 columns; 3 species with 50 sampes of each
+The code iris-data.py shows us there are 150 rows with 5 columns; 3 species with 50 samples of each.